RobertMeissner/obsidian-long-sentence-highlighter/README.md

 An Obsidian plugin that helps improve writing clarity by highlighting sentences that exceed a configurable word count threshold.

-Mainly used by me, to keep sentences short in my novel.
+Mainly used by me to have brief sentences in my novel.

 ## Features